davinaleong/proj-paper-design-system/src/demos/README.md

 # Component Showcases

-This folder contains all showcase code for the Paper Design System components.
+This folder contains all showcase code for the Dav/Devs Paper components.
 All files follow the "Showcase" naming convention for consistency.

 ## Structure